ABKGroup/RosettaStone/README.md

 cd odbComm
 ${OpenROAD_binary_path}/openroad -python convert_odb2bookshelf.py
 ```
-Below is a sample of the setting section defined by the user located at the bottom of the script.
+Below is an example of the user-defined Settings section located at the bottom of the script.
 ```shell
     ################ Settings #################
     odbPath = './odbFiles/'